thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

    Any `TActual` object will be populated if a value was passed into `Assert.That(...)`, or a delegate with a return value was executed successfully.

-4. Override the `GetExpectation` method to return a message representing what would have been a success, in the format of "to /something/". e.g. Expected {ActualValue} *to be equal to {ExpectedValue}*
+4. Override the `GetExpectation` method to return a message representing what would have been a success, in the format of "to [Your Expectation]". e.g. Expected [Actual Value] *to be equal to [Expected Value]*

 When you return an `AssertionResult.Fail` result, you supply a message.
-This is appended after the above statement with a `but {Your Message}` e.g. Expected {ActualValue} to be equal to {ExpectedValue} *but it was null*
+This is appended after the above statement with a `but {Your Message}` e.g. Expected [Actual Value] to be equal to [Expected Value] *but it was null*

 In your assertion class, that'd be set up like:

 ```csharp
     protected override string GetExpectation()
         => $"to be equal to {Format(expected).TruncateWithEllipsis(100)}";